 Boxing is one of the most well-known and celebrated types of martial arts in history.
 Due to its emphasis on calculation and correctness, it has been dubbed a “sweet science” by many.

-For efficiency, it employs head movements and footwork, as well as super-targeted punches.
+For efficiency, it employs head movements, footwork, and super-targeted punches.

 Even though it has been around for a long time, boxing is still seen as a modernized type of martial arts due to its constant modification, which is, once again, one of its key characteristics.